Doctors Get New Clinical Guidelines for Managing Chronic Pain With Cannabis, Courtesy of Canadian Researchers

 A 2019 literature review on cannabis for qualifying conditions found that chronic pain was at the top of the list as the most common reason for medical cannabis recommendations (aka “medical cards”).

-The study found that 62.2% of 641,176 registered cannabis patients were using cannabis to alleviate their chronic pain.
-The same study also found that the numbers do not accurately represent the cannabis community since there are many more using cannabis for medical conditions but aren’t formally registered as medical cannabis patients.
+The study found that on average 61.4% of registered cannabis patients use cannabis to alleviate their chronic pain.
+The same study also found that the numbers do not accurately represent the cannabis community since there are many more using cannabis for health conditions but aren’t formally registered as medical cannabis patients.